Is PokerSnowie perfect?

 Incorrect evaluations when the opponent makes clearly non GTO moves

 When an opponent plays clearly non GTO, by taking lines which are commonly known as wrong, PokerSnowie's evaluation might be incorrect.
 This is especially emphasized when an opponent goes all-in with a big overbet (3 times pot or more), or during the course of the hand a big overbet was played.

-While we know this is a clear weakness, we believe it does not impact the learning features of our software, which lay in the ability to learn a proper balanced GTO strategy and find patterns of mistakes which lead to lose EV or becoming exploitable.
+While we know this is a clear weakness, we believe it does not impact the learning features of our software, which lay in the ability to learn a proper balanced GTO strategy and find patterns of mistakes which lead to lost EV or becoming exploitable.

 In any event, we're planning to fix this issue in an upcoming update.